 - hot flashes

-One study, however, found that gua sha may reduce symptoms of perimenopause in some women.
+, however, found that gua sha may reduce symptoms of perimenopause in some women.

 The study examined 80 women with perimenopausal symptoms.
 The intervention group received 15 minute gua sha treatments once a week in conjunction with conventional therapy for eight weeks.
 The control group only received conventional therapy.